Rewriting the Code

 My journey from fitting in to standing out…

-Roxanne D’Souza, a Partner at Baringa talks about her journey from fitting in to standing out, why her diversity is her superpower, and how much she still has to learn about other people’s differences.
+Roxanne D’Souza, a Baringa partner, shares her journey from fitting in to standing out, how her diversity became a strength, and what she continues to learn.

 Read more